sist-cs120/project-doc/source/project2.rst

 .. admonition:: Performance Assessment

     This task is automatically graded according to the completion time of Task 4.
+When determining ranks, round the completion time to the nearest 5 seconds, e.g., 23.4 seconds and 20.1 seconds would be considered the same rank.

         .. table::
             :widths: 30, 30